NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid data: Results

-It can be observed in Fig. \ref{fig:noisecomparison} that the data consistency constraint in NeXtQSM has a stabilising impact against Gaussian noise perturbation especially in comparison to the model-agnostic approach SHARQnet + DeepQSM.
+It can be observed in Fig. \ref{fig:noisecomparison} that the data consistency constraint in NeXtQSM has a stabilising impact against Gaussian noise perturbation especially in comparison to other deep learning approaches such as SHARQnet + DeepQSM. \\